MaheshAwasare/genaiapps/README.md

 # AI Projects Collection 🚀

 Welcome to the **AI Projects Collection**!
 This repository contains a collection of innovative AI-powered applications, each designed to showcase the power of **Generative AI (Gen AI)** in various fields.
-From health and wellness to content creation, these applications leverage cutting-edge AI models to provide real-world solutions.

 ## Table of Contents 📑

 - [HealWithYogaAndDietApp](#healwithyogaanddietapp)